MF 268 : Scheduling interviews and best practices for editing your podcast

 I happened upon Acuity and that is what I used throughout the later seasons of Moving Forward all the way up to the last interviews in 2018.

-Acuity is an online scheduler with both a free and premium version.
+Acuity is an online scheduler which had both a free and premium version at time.
+[NOTE: since then, it has been acquired by Squarespace and only has a premium option].
 There are a lot of bells and whistles but I’ll share some of the highlights that were huge for an interview podcast:

 Online calendar with the ability to schedule standardized weekly times or to create individual time slots.